dretax/GarHal_CSGO/README.md

 4. Use kdmapper or something else to load up your driver.
 5. **Optional (and recommended if you are interested in kernel, rather than being a crappy user):** Clear the MmUnloadedDrivers and PIBCache yourself, get the signature of these using WinDbg for example, don't use CreateDriver, hook an IOCTL function with a trick, or do some other type of communication.
 I'm not releasing practices for this for now, there is plenty available.
 If you manage to do these tricks you are free to attack any realistic anti-cheats with more work (BY REVERSING).
 6. Reboot your PC to clear out the driver entirely from the memory if you want to play different games.

+## Various things you may work on
+There are various things you could be working on, It merely depends how far you want to go.
+For advanced anti-cheats you will need to research / figure out how to map, and fully hide your kernel driver so It's hidden in the best way possible.
+This also means ditching the IOCTL communication that this project has.
+You could also implement all sorts of rendering (such as radar) onto the current imgui setup, Xor the strings, hide the overlay window in a proper way, list goes on..

 ## Preview
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/ADj12ykKq-o/0.jpg)](https://www.youtube.com/watch?v=ADj12ykKq-o)